WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

 If you happen to have an API that uses an [R6 class](https://r6.r-lib.org/index.html), you will find that the generated markdown includes a table of methods at the top with broken links.
-I've found the easiest thing to do is just delete this in the conf.py file, e.g.:
+I've found the easiest thing to do is just delete this in `conf.py` after calling the above R script, e.g.:

 ```python
     # delete some broken links in the generated R docs